 - Tomatoes of any kind (I used cherry tomatoes for a sweeter flavour)

 - Garlic cloves

 How to make Sambal Oelek

-In a hot wok or deep pan on high heat, add 2 tbsp avocado oil, followed by your red and green chilis, onion, shallots, tomatoes and garlic cloves.
+First in a hot wok or large pan on high heat, add 2 tablespoon vegetable oil, followed by your red and green chilis, onion, shallots, tomatoes and garlic cloves.
 Char them until the edges are browned.
-Remove and transfer to a blender, food processor or mortar and pestle.

-Pour the ingredients back into the pan (I recommend doing this outdoors on a portable stovetop to prevent inhaling hot chili smoke which can lead to a coughing fest!)
+Next pour the ingredients back into the pan (I recommend turning on the stove fan on high or cooking this outdoors on a portable stovetop to prevent inhaling hot chili smoke which can lead to a coughing fest!)

-Notes: Store sambal sauce in fridge in an airtight container to last for at least a week.
-You can freeze your plastic jar of sambal and it will last 5-6 months.
+Store sambal sauce in fridge in an airtight container to last for at least a week.
+In addition, you can freeze chilled sambal oelek in a ziplock bag or plastic container and it will last up 5-6 months.

 Can I use dried chilies?

 I would not recommend it as a substitute unless you rehydrate them with water.
 For best results, fresh whole chilies are recommended.